-David Collins, Esquire, Late Judge Advocate and Secretary of the Colony, An Account of the English Colony in New South Wales, Vol 1, 1798
+An Account of the English Colony in New South Wales, by David Collins, Esquire, Late Judge Advocate and Secretary of the Colony.
+Vol 1 1798

-View at Rosehill Port Jackson, 1791
+View at Rose Hill Port Jackson, 1791

 The convict Henry Edward Dodd, one of the few experienced farmers in the colony, was ordered by Phillip to establish the first farm of the new colony of New South Wales at Farm Cove, Sydney.
 When these first crops failed a second government farm was established - and supervised by Dodd - on the fertile riverbanks at Rose Hill, now within Parramatta Park.
-Convict labour, skilled and unskilled, was crucial in land clearing and crop planting, and any endeavour to combat the famine that threatened the success of the new colony relied on this labour.
+Convict labour, skilled and unskilled, was crucial in land clearing and crop planting and any endeavour to combat the famine that threatened the success of the new colony relied on this labour.

 Over the summer of 1788, 70 acres were cleared and planted with grain and a barn, house and granary were built.
-Judge Advocate David Collins recorded that, "At Rose Hill the people were principally employed in clearing and cultivating land".3 Collins also wrote that it was difficult to get the convicts to work hard at their farming duties as they were not used to such work.
+Judge Advocate David Collins recorded that "At Rose Hill the people were principally employed in clearing and cultivating land".
+Collins also wrote that it was difficult to get the convicts to work hard at their farming duties as they were not used to such work.
 The success of Government Farm under these conditions is a testament to Dodd's abilities.

-View of Parramatta, 1833

-View upstream of the river and weir with cattle crossing and drinking from the river as well as fences in the domain for control of stock.
+Figure 11.
+View of Parramatta, 1833 View of the river and weir with cattle crossing and drinking from the river as well as fences in the domain for control of stock.